WFIE: News operation

 WFIE currently carries 32 hours of local newscasts per week (with six hours each weekday and one hour each on Saturdays and Sundays); in addition, the station produces a half-hour weeknight-only newscast for its second digital subchannel, bringing the total amount to 34 1/2 hours per week.
 As a result of the merger of the news operations of WTVW and WEHT on December 1, 2011, WFIE and CBS affiliate WEVV-TV (channel 44) are now the only independent local news operations in the Evansville market.

 In August 1977, the station became the first in Evansville to remotely broadcast local news, sports, and weather outside its studios.
 It was the second station in Indiana (first in Evansville) to build its own Doppler weather radar system (located adjacent to the studios) in February 1988.

-On April 3, 2006, WFIE abandoned 615 Music's popular "News One" theme music in favor of "NBC Flagship" as part of "The NBC Collection" by Gari Communications.
-This marked the station's first theme change since 1996.
-In early-August 2006, it began branding its newscasts as 14 News dropping the NewsWatch 14 identity.
-In a further transition, the station rebranded the weather department under the "First Alert" label on September 22, 2006.
-This is a departure from the "Storm Team" brand used since the mid-1990s.

 On April 16, 2007, WFIE introduced "Dual Doppler" to the market with the debut of a second weather radar in Owensboro, Kentucky, atop the Owensboro Medical Health System Hospital main building on East Parrish Avenue (KY 54).
 In addition to its main studios, the station operates Western Kentucky newsrooms in Owensboro and Madisonville.
-It is the only station in the market to have a weekday morning show that begins at 4:30 a.m.
-WFIE-DT2 also airs a prime time newscast weeknights at 9 p.m., which competes with an hour-long show on CW affiliate WTVW.
+It is the only station in the market to have a weekday morning show that begins at 4:30 am.
+WFIE-DT2 also airs a prime time newscast weeknights at 9 pm, which competes with an hour-long show on CW affiliate WTVW.

 On July 11, 2011, WFIE began broadcasting its local newscasts in high definition during the station's 5 p.m. newscast, becoming the first station in the Evansville market to begin offering local newscasts in high definition.
 On September 12, 2011, WFIE debuted a 4 p.m. newscast that competes against the 4 p.m. show on ABC affiliate WEHT; Jackie Monroe served as anchor of the new late-afternoon newscast, which still airs on WFIE.

 WFIE maintains a "sister-station" relationship with a television station in the western Ukraine city of Ternopil.